Inspired by Amanda Todd’s tragic story of bullying.

 “I liked the story and can see myself teaching it in the classroom.
 Although it is a sensitive topic, the story itself is not awkward or uncomfortable to read.” – Ashleigh Oldfield, Teacher

 “Just had a read through of Jenna’s Truth.
 It’s fabulous and powerful and very moving!
 You’ve really captured the whole high school experience and what it’s like to be one of the ‘regular’ girls at school.
 This is such a dynamic and poignant tale.
-Well done and I congratulate you on producing such a fantastic and useful tool that can be used in the classroom to combat such an insidious problem such as bullying.
+Well done and I congratulate you on producing such a fantastic and useful tool that can be used in the classroom to combat such an insidious problem as bullying.
 I look forward to seeing this added to the curriculum.” – Rhonda Ryde, Author of ‘Stella’s Awakening’